dafny-lang/dafny/docs/OnlineTutorial/guide.md

 ```

 Like postconditions, multiple preconditions can be written
-either with the boolean and operator (`&&`), or
+either with the boolean "and" operator (`&&`), or
 by multiple `requires` keywords.
-Traditionally, requires
+Traditionally, `requires`
-precede ensures in the source code, though this is not strictly necessary
+precede `ensures` in the source code, though this is not strictly necessary
-(although the order of the requires and ensures annotations with respect to
+(although the order of the `requires` and `ensures` annotations with respect to
 others of the same type can sometimes matter, as we will see later).
 With the
 addition of this condition, Dafny now verifies the code as correct, because
 this assumption is all that is needed to guarantee the code in the method body